d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

 #@tab pytorch
 import d2l_pytorch as d2l
 import torch
-import torch.nn as nn
+from torch import nn
-import torch.nn.functional as F
+from torch.nn import functional as F

 class Inception(nn.Module):
     # c1 - c4 are the number of output channels for each layer in the path